oliverLo78/Mini-Prjt-Server-Side-APIs/README.md

 ## 💡 Hints

-* How can we use the [sportsdata API documentation on repositories](https://sportsdata.io/developers/api-documentation/mma#/sports-data/league-feeds) to support this implementation?
+* How can we use the [octagon API documentation on repositories](https://www.octagon-api.com/) to support this implementation?

 * Where in the URL string is the endpoint added?